pnp/PnP/Samples/Provisioning.Framework.Console/README.md

 ---------| -----| --------
 1.0  | March 30th 2015 | Initial release
 1.1  | July 29th 2015 | Rewrite for better structure
+1.2  | July 11th 2017 | Updated NuGet and some polishing

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**